hongmiao-wu/aws-cloud-technical-essentials-study-notes/README.md

 - us-east-1: the first Region created in the east of the US.
 - ap-northeast-1: the first Region created in the northeast of Asia Pacific.

+Consider four main aspects when deciding which AWS Region:
+- Latency: if your application is sensitive to latency, choose a Region that is close to your user base.
+- Price: prices may vary from one Region to another.
+- Service availability: Some services may not be available in some Regions.
+- Data compliance: enterprise companies often need to comply with regulations that require customer data to be stored in a specific geographic territory.

 More at [AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/)